G0246/scraper-webUI/README.md

 ## Presets (JSON)

 Presets are loaded from `presets.json` at startup.
-Presets parms are relatively straightforward:
+Presets params are relatively straightforward:
 - `id`
 - `name`
 - `url`